pdjong/modbus-spy-esphome/more-info.md

 This sw integration only supports Modbus based on RTU transmission mode.
 It assumes a 2-wire bus on which both the client and servers send and receive.
 Another possible bus topology is the 4-wire bus: this is two 2-wire buses in parallel, where one is used for client to servers communication, and another for the other way around.
 This is in principle not supported!
 All communication needs to come in on a single UART RX pin.
-One could of using a logic AND to combine two RX signals to a single signal, but this is a hypothetical solution to a problem I did not encounter yet.
+One could think of using a logic AND to combine two RX signals to a single signal, but this is a hypothetical solution to a problem I did not encounter yet.

 ### Modbus - Protocol